bsakai2000/PersonalScripts/LockScreen/README.txt

-This script turns off the screen backlight and locks using i3lock.
-When i3lock unlocks after a password is input, backlight is restored to previous level
+This script turns off the screen backlight using dpms and locks using i3lock.
+Waking the screen does not consume keystrokes, so the user can input their password while the screen wakes up